-There are separate premiums for employees and spouses/ domestic partners/civil union partners.
+There are separate premiums for employees and spouses/civil union partners.
 For optional child life insurance, eligible children may be covered up to age 26 (coverage terminates the end of the month turning 26).

 If your spouse/domestic partner/civil union partner or child is also a State employee, they may be covered for their own optional life as an employee or as a spouse/domestic partner/civil union partner or child under your plan, but not both.
 Double optional life coverage is not allowed.

-Basic and Optional Life Coverage provided by Minnesota Life with a Dedicate Customer Service Line 1-877-828-7728 for questions on claims, evidence of insurability forms, coverage, portability, and conversion.
+Basic and Optional Life Coverage provided by Minnesota Life with a Dedicated Customer Service Line 1-877-828-7728 for questions on claims, evidence of insurability forms, coverage, portability, and conversion.

 Send an email to firstname.lastname@example.org to ask a benefits question anytime.